Waun Maenllwyd Wind Energy Hub

 Ultimately, Welsh Ministers will decide whether or not to approve the application, however many other parties will have the opportunity to influence the proposals, including the host local authority, Ceredigion County Council, as well as local communities and interested parties.

 We have already undertaken a phase of informal consultation and before we can submit the application, we are required to undertake a period of statutory consultation.
-This will take place in the first half of 2024 and will be an opportunity for people to review the findings and proposed mitigations within our draft Environmental Statement, as well as submit their views, questions, or concerns about the project.
+Unfortunately, we have encountered some unexpected delays this year and as a result, we now anticipate this statutory consultation will take place in Spring/Summer 2025.
+As well as a second public exhibition, this will be an opportunity for people to review the findings and proposed mitigations within our draft Environmental Statement, and submit their views, questions, or concerns about the project.

 We will write to residents directly giving them more details about our plans and how they can attend consultation events and provide feedback.
 Information will also be posted on social media, via the website, issued via email through our updates mailing list and in local newspapers.